 Food lovers never had it so good– New York City is fast becoming one of the best cities in the world for Asian, Southeast Asian, and Pan-Asian cuisine.
-This is due in part to the cosmopolitan and ever-diversifying population of the city, and also because of Instagram, which has spotlighted so many of the best asian restaurants in NYC that it has contributed to a steep rise in popularity of what were formerly little-known hot spots.
+This is due in part to the cosmopolitan and ever-diversifying population of the city, and also because of Instagram, which has spotlighted so many of the best Asian restaurants in NYC that it has contributed to a steep rise in popularity of what were formerly little-known haunts.

 Momofuku Ssäm Bar (& Other Momofuku Restaurants)

 David Chang’s restaurants are something of a religion in New York City, and no single restaurant encapsulates the magic quite like Momofuku Ssäm Bar on Pier 17.
 It’s no wonder that this chic, minimalist flavor joint is one of the best Asian restaurants in NYC.

 Ssäm Bar’s excellent pork buns and exquisite fried duck put Chang on the map of elite New York City chefs long ago, and the ambiance and the umami-filled menu never disappoint.
 (Be advised that the menu changes daily, but every once in a while they bring back the greatest hits.)

 As for the other restaurants in Chang’s empire: Momofuku Noodle Bar is one of the best places to eat in Columbus Circle, with a sister location in the East Village.

 Momofuku Ko, meanwhile, is a tiny, charming walk-in bar that serves multi-course Asian-American small plates.
 It’s refined yet somehow unpretentious, like all Momofuku products.